CSS-Electronics/canedge-azure-cloud-terraform/README.md

 > [!NOTE]
 > Pay-as-you-go subscriptions are limited to 2 active Synapse workspaces and the deployment fails if you have reached this quota limit.
 In this case, remove any unused workspaces and deploy again

+> [!IMPORTANT]
+> If you are a Contributor (not Owner), you can add `--skip-role-assignment`.
+In this case you must manually assign the "Storage Blob Data Contributor" role to the Synapse workspace after deployment.
+The deployment script will provide detailed instructions.

 ----------